alexandrairshenko/Portfolio/README.md

 ## Achievements

-- successfully managed projects in both large teams (15 members) and small teams as the sole QA specialist
+**Project Management Skills:** I have demonstrated my ability to excel in various project dynamics by successfully managing projects within both large teams of 15 members and small teams where I operated as the sole QA specialist.
+This adaptability showcases my skills in contributing to team success across diverse scenarios.

-- strong time management skills (handling simultaneous management of two projects independently)
+**Effective Time Management:** My strong time management skills have been instrumental in maintaining project timelines.
+Handling the concurrent management of two projects has been a testament to my commitment to ensuring each project receives the necessary attention and is delivered successfully.

+**High Productivity and Defect Analysis:** In March 2023, I significantly contributed to the project's success by proactively identifying defects.
+Out of a total of 178 reported defects addressed by 4 QA team members, I took charge of identifying 107.
+This achievement underscores my keen attention to detail and determination to maintain a high standard of work.
+Notably, my defect identification efforts account for approximately 60% of the total reported defects, reflecting my commitment to quality assurance and project excellence.

 ## Personal Goal